-Recommended Wire Size for BWC EXCEL Installations
+Recommended Wire Size for BWC EXCEL 5 Installations

 Note that wire run lengths correspond to performance values estimated by WindCAD.
-Annual Energy Output losses of 4.5% were factored into the WindCAD model to account for energy losses due to wire sizing.
+Annual Energy Output losses were factored into the WindCAD model to account for energy losses due to wire sizing.
+Using the 1.5%, 3%, or 6% losses in the WindCAD model will result in the same wire run lengths as shown in the corresponding tables above.